yaoyao-liu/minimal-light/index.md

 ## Research Interests
 In the era of Big Data and Generative AI, I develop new approaches to simplify the complicated, time-consuming, and sometimes tedious process of software development and decision-making in a more systematic, formalized way.
-Led by this goal, my research interests are a) ***AI4SE*** and b) ***SE4AI*** within the context of Large Language Models (LLM), Machine Learning (ML), and Data as a component to assist, systematize and automate the decision-making of software developers and other roles within the enterprises.
+Led by this goal, my research interests are a) ***AI4SE*** and b) ***SE4AI*** within the context of Large Language Models (LLM), Machine Learning (ML), and Data as a component to assist, systematize, and automate the decision-making of software developers and other roles within the enterprises.
+My work has an emphasis on bridging the gap between the industry and academia.

 My previous experiences include but are not limited to the following areas:
 - LLM-based approach for software development tasks